Food Service SpecialistBack to Top

 Types of Duty:

 FSs serve in approximately 370 units worldwide supporting the Coast Guard mission by preparing nutritious meals for the crew and serving in various collateral duties on board the unit.

-FSs may find themselves operating their own dining facility as an independent duty food service officer on board a patrol boat, river tender, or small boat station.
+Coast Guard culinarians may find themselves operating their own dining facility as an independent duty food service officer on board a patrol boat, river tender, or small boat station.
 This job is unique to the FS rate and one that can be very rewarding.
-Other opportunities include high-profile jobs such as serving as a special command aide for flag officers, working at the DHS Executive Dining Facility, or even a chef at the White House.
+Other opportunities include high-profile jobs such as serving as a special command aide ( personal chef) for flag officers, cooking in the Executive Dining Facility, or even a chef at the White House.

-You'll start your career as an FS with either 12 weeks of specialized instruction at FS 'A' school at Training Center Petaluma, Calif., or with on-the-job training.
-After your initial study and spending some time in the fleet, other training opportunities will become available.
+You'll start your career as an FS with either 13 weeks of specialized instruction at Coast Guard culinary school at Training Center Petaluma, California.
+After your initial study and spending time in the fleet, other training opportunities will become available.